Make-School-Courses/CS-2.2-Graphs-Recursion/Projects/Final-Project.md

 A passing project earns an average score of 2 (Basic) across both video submissions.

+## Examples

+For inspiration, check out algorithm explanation videos on YouTube such as [this video on BFS](https://www.youtube.com/watch?v=oDqjPvD54Ss).

+## Video Recording Software

+You can use the [QuickTime](https://support.apple.com/kb/dl923?locale=en_US) recording sofware to record a screen capture video, or the Photo Booth software to take a video with your webcam.
+No need to edit your video or use any fancy software!

 ## Submission

 Please submit your work on [Gradescope](https://gradescope.com).